 Three years ago, there were just a few programs that could deliver services akin to ones in traditional markets.
 Debt and interest rate protocols were slowly coming online, starting a boon for decentralized financial markets leading into the COVID era.
-Primitive started at the cusp of this boon with a generally good direction: to build decentralized derivative programs.
+Primitive started at the cusp of this boon with a generally good direction: to build decentralized financial products.

-What started as a simple problem with a simple solution has evolved with the ecosystem, becoming a complex problem with a, still, simple solution.
-The obvious idea was that as this alternative financial system grows, it will need derivatives like options and futures!
-In 2020, there were less than five projects working on derivative protocols publicly, so naturally Primitive set out to fill the underserved market of decentralized options.
+What started as a simple problem with a simple solution has evolved with the ecosystem becoming a complex problem with a, still, simple solution.
+The obvious idea was that as this alternative financial system grows, it will need products like options and futures!
+In 2020, there were less than five projects working on option protocols publicly, so naturally Primitive set out to fill the underserved market of decentralized options.

-The unique insight we had three years ago was that packaged derivatives already exist and have heavy usage: liquidity pool shares of Automated Market Makers.
-For the past two years, Primitive has been developing a protocol that uses this insight to deliver a liquid, efficient, and uncensorable derivatives market to end users.
+The unique insight we had three years ago was that structured products already exist and have heavy usage: liquidity pool tokens of Automated Market Makers.
+For the past two years, Primitive has been developing a protocol that uses this insight to deliver liquid, efficient, and uncensorable structured products to end users.

 We are delivering on this vision with Portfolio this year.
 This is a direction that builds upon the existing markets’ efficiency and liquidity instead of fragmenting it with wrappers; seeing what works and optimizing it for a specific use case is how we turned a generally good direction into a precise strategy that we are excited to watch unfold during Year 4.